-The above graph shows 3 sets of data:
+The next chart shows 3 sets of data:

-- The top Bar Chart section shows the 3 recorded investment transactions types (LHS scale), being Foreign Direct Investment (Navy portion of bar), Portfolio Investment (Aqua portion) and Other Investment (Green portion). - The middle Chart (RHS scale) is the Total Recorded Transactions (being a sum of the above 3 sets of data - Red line) and the Net Inflows (including Unrecorded Transactions - Black line), with the Area portion (Yellow) being the Current Account Deficit per Quarter (note: scale inverted).
+- The top section (Bar Chart) shows the 3 recorded foreign investment transactions types (LHS scale), being - o Foreign Direct Investment (Navy portion of bar), - o Portfolio Investment (Aqua portion) and - Other Investment (Green portion). - The middle section (Line & Area Chart) [RHS scale] is: - Total Recorded Transactions, being a sum of the above 3 sets of data (Red line) - Net Inflows including Unrecorded Transactions (Black line) - Current Account Deficit per Quarter (Yellow Area portion) [note: scale inverted]. - And below that we have the average Dollar/Rand graph superimposed against this data (Blue line).

-And below that we have the average Dollar/Rand graph superimposed against this data (Blue line).
+What does this invaluable and critical set of data tell us?

-What does this set of data tell us?
+From the time the Current Account went into Deficit in 2003, Total Recorded Transactions (Net Foreign Inflows - Red line) were on average sufficient to fund the growing Current Account Deficit (Yellow area).

-- From the time the Current Account went into Deficit in 2003.
-Total Recorded Transactions (Net Foreign Inflows - Red line) were on average sufficient to fund the growing Current Account Deficit (Yellow area). - Of these recorded transactions, Portfolio inflows (into the JSE and Bond market) have been an essential element to the funding of the Current Account Deficit and these inflows were robust for several years before starting to reverse in the last quarter of 2007. - Then 4th Quarter 2007 recorded a net foreign portfolio outflow of R6bn, the first since 2003, followed by an outflow of R22bn in 1st Quarter 2008. - 2nd Quarter 2008 saw portfolio inflows turn slightly positive again, but, as the global crisis caused a rush to safe-havens and away from risky assets, the next two Quarters recorded massive portfolio outflows, 4Q2008 a mind-numbing R108bn!
+- Of these recorded transactions, Portfolio inflows (into the JSE and Bond market) have been an essential element to the funding of the Current Account Deficit and these inflows were robust for several years but started to reverse in the last quarter of 2007. - 4th Quarter 2007 recorded a net foreign portfolio outflow of R6bn, the first since 2003, followed by an outflow of R22bn in 1st Quarter 2008. - 2nd Quarter 2008 saw portfolio inflows turn slightly positive again, but, as the global crisis caused a rush to safe-havens and away from risky assets, the next two Quarters recorded massive portfolio outflows, 4Q2008 a mind-numbing R112bn!